 It’s nearly impossible to do everything there is to do on Fat Tuesday.
 But one thing definitely worth checking out is the Gay Mardi Gras.

 For over 50 years now the lower French Quarter has been host to the most outlandish Mardi Gras costume contest in the world.
 Prizes are awarded for best in show, best drag, best leather, and best group.

 Though the booty is a pittance, the costumes are completely over-the-top in both size and style.
 From high noon until around two thirty, dozens of men strut their stuff from Bourbon and Dumaine down to the stage in front of Club Oz.

-Bianca Del Rio is usually a safe bet to be the emcee, livening up the crowd as they gawk at plumed costumes that are sometimes so big, it is impossible for them to walk down the street without hitting a stop sign.
+Bianca Del Rio is usually a safe bet to be the emcee, livening up the crowd as they gawk at plumed Mardi Gras outfits that are sometimes so big, it is impossible for them to walk down the street without hitting a stop sign.

 One drawback, though: It’s usually packed so tight down there that once you’re in, there’s no turning back!

 Black tie affairs not your thing?
 Head over to the world-famous music club Tipitina’s for their annual Lundi Gras show featuring Galactic, which starts around midnight and doesn’t end before the sun rises.

 The local jazz-funk band hasn’t really had an official lead singer.
 But, over the last few years, Corey Glover (of Living Colour fame) has added some strong vocals to this brass ‘n’ beats mass.